-He is a Senior Associate Scholar at the Center for European Policy Analysis in Washington D.C. and editor-in-chief of the journal International Politics Reviews and former co-editor of Millennium: Journal of International Studies.
-From 2006-2008 Dr. Williams directed the Transatlantic Security Programme at the Royal United Services Institute for Defense and Security Studies in London, he was previously the programme officer for the Leverhulme Programme on the Changing Character of War at the University of Oxford.
-He has been a consultant to policy makers in the United States and Europe on various international security issues.
+Before coming to NYU Prof. Williams was Reader in International Relations at the University of London.
+From 2006-2008 Prof. Williams was Director of the Transatlantic Security Programme at the Royal United Services Institute for Defense and Security Studies (RUSI) in London.
+From 2004-2006 he was Programme Officer for the Leverhulme Programme on the Changing Character of War at the University of Oxford.
+He has consulted for policy-makers in the United States, Canada, and Europe on various international security issues.

 Educated at the universities of Delaware, Hamburg, Bayreuth, Bath, Berlin, and Moscow he earned his doctorate at the London School of Economics & Political Science.